-3.2 The Commerce Act prohibits contracts, arrangements or understandings that have the purpose, effect or likely effect of substantially lessening competition in a market.
+3.2 The Commerce Act prohibits contracts, arrangements, understandings or covenants that have the purpose, effect or likely effect of substantially lessening competition in a market.
 Depending on the effect (or intended effect) on competition, exclusive dealing arrangements, product tying arrangements, refusals to deal, loyalty rebates, or best price agreements may all be considered under this prohibition.

-Cartel contracts, arrangements or understandings
+Cartel contracts, arrangements, understandings or covenants

-- 3.3 As of April 2021, intentionally entering into or giving effect to a contract, arrangement, or understanding ("together cartel agreement") with a competitor is a criminal offence, subject to: - (a) prison sentences of up to seven years; and/or - (b) for individuals, a criminal fine of up to \$500,000, and for businesses, a criminal fine up to the greater of \$10 million; three times the commercial gain from the offending; or 10% of the company's turnover). - 3.4 Furthermore, the pre-existing civil prohibition on cartel agreements (which does not require any element of intention) remains in force (subject to civil penalties of up to \$500,000 for individuals, and for businesses, civil penalties up to the greater of \$10 million; three times the commercial gain from the offending; or 10% of the company's turnover). - 3.5 A cartel agreement can include any price fixing, output restriction, or market allocation agreement between competitors.
-The NZCC is not required to show that the agreement had any effect on competition in a market.
+- 3.3 Contracts, arrangements, understandings, or land covenants containing cartel provisions are prohibited.
+Intentionally entering into or giving effect to a contract, arrangement or understanding, or intentionally giving or requiring a covenant that contains a cartel provision ("together cartel agreement") with a competitor is a criminal offence, subject to: - (a) prison sentences of up to seven years for individuals; and/or - (b) a criminal fine of up to \$500,000 for individuals, and for businesses, a criminal fine up to the greater of \$10 million; three times the commercial gain from the offending; or 10% of the company's turnover. - 3.4 There is also a civil prohibition on cartel agreements (which does not require any element of intention), with penalties of up to \$500,000 for individuals, and for businesses, civil penalties up to the greater of \$10 million; three times the commercial gain from the offending; or 10% of the company's turnover. - 3.5 The NZCC is not required to show that a cartel agreement had any effect on competition in a market.
 Therefore, even a cartel agreement between the two smallest competitors in a market (whether intentional or not), or an attempt to reach a cartel agreement, will breach the Commerce Act. - 3.6 Businesses must take care when communicating with competitors, including customers or suppliers who are potential competitors, and be careful when entering vertical relationships with competitors.
+Businesses must also take care when imposing covenants that seek to restrict competition and enforcing covenants against competitors.

-3.7 There are some limited exceptions to the cartel prohibition for agreements that occur in the context of a "collaborative activity" between competitors (akin to a joint venture exception), or in the context of vertical supply contracts.
+3.7 There are some limited exceptions to the cartel prohibition for cartel agreements that occur in the context of a "collaborative activity" between competitors (akin to a joint venture exception), or in the context of vertical supply contracts.
 However, these exceptions are technical, and so reliance on them needs to be considered carefully.
 The criminal regime has introduced a defence to criminal (but not civil) liability if the defendant reasonably believed that one of the specific exemptions to cartel liability applied.
 However, the defence will not apply if the defendant's belief is based on "ignorance, or mistake, of any matter of law".
 Therefore, to rely on the exception to criminal liability, it is necessary that an individual/business has considered the exceptions (which is likely to require having taken legal advice).